nextgenthemes/prism/README.md

 ## Description ##

 Despite two plugins already on wordpress.org I decided to write my own from scratch.
-The result is a very capable minimalistic plugin with only ~250 lines of PHP.
+The result is a minimalistic but powerful plugin with only ~250 lines of PHP.

 * Supports every possible Prism configuration.
 * Does not load prism on every page, only when needed.